 Practice, practice, practice!
 If you can reproduce the examples from class and redo the homeworks without referring back to your previous solutions, you should be fine on the exam.
 If you can read the programs we've written but not write them, you're going to have trouble with the exam.

 Will you post solutions to the sample exams?

 No. Over the years we've found that posted solutions hurt studying, because many students look at the solutions too quickly and then get fooled into thinking they could reproduce the answers.
 Feel free to come see any of us during office hours, or make an appointment to see me at some other time, if you want to go over your answers to the practice exams.
-All three labs on Wednesday are devoted to exam review, so you have plenty of time to get help.
+All four labs on Wednesday are devoted to exam questions, so you have plenty of time to get help.